tweag/rules_nixpkgs/README.md

 Use go toolchain from Nixpkgs.

-By default rules_go configures the go toolchain to be downloaded as binaries (which doesn't work on NixOS), there is a way to tell rules_go to look into environment and find local go binary which is not hermetic.
+By default rules_go configures the go toolchain to be downloaded as binaries (which doesn't work on NixOS).
+There is a way to tell rules_go to look into environment and find local go binary which is not hermetic.
 This command allows to setup a hermetic go sdk from Nixpkgs, which should be considered as best practice.
 Cross toolchains are declared and registered for each entry in the `PLATFORMS` constant in `rules_go`.